EnterpriseDB/repmgr/FAQ.md

 - What's the advantage of using replication slots?

-  Replication slots, introduced in PostgreSQL 9.4, ensure that the master server will retain WAL files until they have been consumed by all standby servers.
+  Replication slots, introduced in PostgreSQL 9.4, ensure that the primary server will retain WAL files until they have been consumed by all standby servers.
 This makes WAL file management much easier, and if used `repmgr` will no longer insist on a fixed number (default: 5000) of WAL files being preserved.

-  (However this does mean that if a standby is no longer connected to the master, the master will retain WAL files indefinitely).
+  (However this does mean that if a standby is no longer connected to the primary, the primary will retain WAL files indefinitely).

-  As an alternative to replication slots, consider using Barman as a fallback source of WAL files; this removed the need to worry about WAL retention on the master.
+  As an alternative to replication slots, consider using Barman as a fallback source of WAL files; this removed the need to worry about WAL retention on the primary.

 - How many replication slots should I define in `max_replication_slots`?